michaelbreslin/slate/source/includes/libraries/_supported.md

 A supported library for working with Cloudant using Python is available [here](https://github.com/cloudant/python-cloudant).

 The current Python release, version 2.0.3, is stable.
-You can find more information [here](https://www.python.org/about/).
+You can find more information about the Python language [here](https://www.python.org/about/).

 ### Objective C and Swift